ysnyuki2321/ysnyuki2321/README.md

 ## 💡 What I like to build

-- Tiny bots & tools that make life easier.
+- Some bots & tools that help customize things
 - Scripts to automate repetitive nonsense.
 - Private infra playgrounds to test out ideas.
 - And sometimes, just breaking things for fun to see how they fail.